The Fear of Fearing?

 This general fear of phobias can seriously affect your quality of life.
 You feel scared to allow yourself to feel any fear.

-Fearing fear itself or being scared that you might develop a phobia can feel debilitating.
+Fearing fear itself or being scared that you might develop a phobia can be debilitating.

 But just like every other phobia, there are ways in which you can better manage phobophobia.
-Let us take a deep-dive into what phobophobia is and how you can deal with it.
+Let’s take a deep dive into what phobophobia is and how you can deal with it.

 What Is Phobophobia?

-However, just because you don’t like the idea of or are not comfortable doing something does not mean you are suffering from a phobia of fear.
+However, just because you don’t like the idea of or are not comfortable doing something, doesn’t mean you’re suffering from a phobia of fear.

 There is a fine line between disliking something and having a phobia of it.